 Nádudvar (awarded in 2015)

-The 800 sqkm (200,000 acres) Nádudvar concession area is named after the small town Nádudvar in Hajdú-Bihar county.
-The area is located on the Northern part of the Great Hungarian Plain in one of the Eastern regions of Hungary.
+The 800 km2 (200,000 acres) Nádudvar concession area is located on the Northern part of the Great Hungarian Plain in one of the Eastern regions of Hungary, ca. 150 km East from Budapest.
+To December 2017, 1 well has been drilled, 250 km 2D was reprocessed and 263 km new 2D seismic survey was carried out.

 Nagykáta (awarded in 2016)

-The Nagykáta Concession covers an area of cca 555 sqkm (cca 138,000 acres).
-The block is named after Nagykáta, a town in Pest County about 60 km to the East from Budapest.
+The Nagykáta Concession covers an area of cca 555 km2 (cca 138,000 acres) and it is ca. 60 km to the East from Budapest.
+First exploration well was drilled in October, 2017.

 Ócsa (awarded in 2016)

-The Ócsa Concession covers an area of cca 600 sqkm (cca 149,000 acres).
-The block is named after Ócsa, a town in Pest County close to the metropolitan area of Budapest about 10 km to the South East from the capital city.
+The Ócsa Concession covers an area of cca 600 km2 (cca 149,000 acres).
+The area is close to the metropolitan area of Budapest, it is located ca. 10 km to the South East from the capital city.

 Újléta (awarded in 2015)